-Still, there are times when things are not working the way they should.
-Then we appreciate getting those problems reported.
+Still, there are times when things do not work the way they should, and we depend on people reporting it to us.

 This may sound easy and uncomplicated but is a fundamental truth in our and other projects.
-Just because it is an old project and have thousands of users does not mean that the development team knows about the problem you just fell over.
-Maybe users have not paid enough attention to details like you, or perhaps it just never triggered for anyone else.
+Just because it is an old project and has thousands of users does not mean the development team knows about the problem you just stumbled into.
+Maybe users have not paid attention to details as much as you have, or perhaps it just never triggered for anyone else.

 We rely on users experiencing problems to report them.
-We need to learn the problems exist so that we can fix them.
+We need to know of their existence in order to fix them.

 Software engineering is, to a large degree, about fixing problems.
-To fix a problem a developer needs to understand how to repeat it and to do that the debugging person needs to be told what set of circumstances that made the problem trigger.
+To fix a problem a developer needs to understand how to repeat it, and to do that they need to be told what set of circumstances triggered the problem.

 A good report explains what happened and what you thought was going to happen.
-Tell us exactly what versions of the different components you used and take us step by step through what you do to get the problem.
+Tell us exactly what versions of the different components you used and take us step by step through what you did to arrive at the problem.

-After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out various things and tasks in order for the developer to be able to narrow down the suspects and make sure your problem is being cornered in properly.
+After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out various things so the developer can narrow down the suspects and make sure your problem is properly located.

-A bug report that is submitted but is abandoned by the submitter risks getting closed if the developer fails to understand it, fails to reproduce it or faces other problems when working on it.
-Do not abandon your report!
+A bug report that is submitted then abandoned by the submitter risks getting closed if the developer fails to understand it, fails to reproduce it or faces other problems when working on it.
+Do not abandon your report.

 Testing software thoroughly and properly is a lot of work.
-Testing software that runs on dozens of operating systems and dozens of CPU architectures, with server implementations with their owns sets of bugs and interpretations of the specs, is even more work.
+Testing software that runs on dozens of operating systems and CPU architectures, with server implementations which have their own sets of bugs and interpretations of the specs, is even more work.

-The curl project has a test suite that iterates over all existing test cases, runs the test and verifies that the outcome is the correct one and that no other problem happened, like a memory leak or something fishy in the protocol layer.
+The curl project has a test suite that iterates over all existing test cases, runs each test and verifies that the outcome is correct and that no other problem happened, such as a memory leak or something fishy in the protocol layer.

-The test suite is meant to be possible to run after you have built curl yourself and there are a fair number of volunteers who also help out by running the test suite automatically a few times per day to make sure the latest commits get a run.
-This way, we discover the worst flaws pretty soon after they were introduced.
+The test suite is meant to be run after you have built curl yourself.
+There are a number of volunteers who also help out by running the test suite automatically a few times per day to make sure the latest commits are tested.
+This way we discover the worst flaws not long after their introduction.

-We do not test everything and even when we try to test things there will always be subtle details that get through and that we, sometimes years after the fact, figure out were wrong.
+We do not test everything, and even when we try to test things there are always subtle bugs that get through, some that are only discovered years later.

 Due to the nature of different systems and funny use cases on the Internet, eventually some of the best testing is done by users when they run the code to perform their own use cases.